 The preferred stock will, with respect to dividend rights and rights upon our liquidation, dissolution and winding up, rank prior to the common stock (including any special common stock) and all other classes and series of our equity securities hereafter authorized, issued or outstanding, other than any classes or series of our equity securities which by their terms specifically provide for a ranking on a parity with (the "parity stock") or senior to (the "senior stock") the preferred stock as to dividend rights and rights upon our liquidation, dissolution or winding up.
 We sometimes refer collectively to the common stock and the other classes and series of equity securities that are not senior stock or parity stock as the "junior stock."
 The preferred stock will be on a parity with our Series 3, Series 4, Series B, Series C and Series D preferred stock if our board of directors specifically makes it on a parity with these series of preferred stock.
-Otherwise, the preferred stock will be junior to these series of preferred stock will be subject to future creation of senior stock, parity stock and junior stock to the extent not expressly prohibited by the amendment to our articles of incorporation that designates the class or series of preferred stock.
+Otherwise, the preferred stock will be junior to these series of preferred stock and junior stock to the extent not expressly prohibited by the amendment to our articles of incorporation that designates the class or series of preferred stock.